Women with Willpower: Pioneering the Cannabis Industry

 Always the advocate, Diane saw this as a huge disadvantage for women, and it prompted her to co-host the first-ever women-only lunch at the Arcview Investor Forum 2018 in Los Angeles to address the issues that directly impact women.
 More women entering the industry and having their voices heard has to be a priority, and focusing on having more female involvement in male-dominated ancillary industries (like the investment sector) is imperative for breaking the industry’s “Grass Ceiling.”

 The cannabis industry has produced an army of strong, compassionate, intelligent women who are dedicated to improving people’s lives in a natural way.
 Women have the ability to make a profound impact on the cannabis industry because it is rooted in advocacy, community and diversity.
 Women need to unite as one strong force on the front lines in order to break down industry barriers.
 Continually setting new benchmarks and reaching new milestones is key in expanding influence and bringing people together.
 Though there are concerns about the industry becoming too male-dominated, women have been, and will continue to be, the powerful driving force working for patients’ rights and safe access for all.

-Ready to develop your cannabis business or get consulting support with an existing cannabis operation?
-This group of powerful women, along with the entire Canna Advisors team, can help scale your cannabis brand from seed to sale.
-Contact us to get started or learn more about our full staff of cannabis experts today.
+Ready to develop your cannabis business or get operational support with an existing cannabis operation?
+This group of powerful women, along with the entire Canna Advisors team, can help set your cannabis business up for long-term success.
+Contact us today to get started.